China Cybersecurity Law (CSL)

 What is China Cybersecurity Law (CSL)?

-China Cybersecurity Law (CSL) is a compliance framework from China with 5 domains and 23 controls.
-The Cybersecurity Law of the People's Republic of China (effective June 2017) is China's foundational cybersecurity legislation.
-It establishes requirements for network operators and critical information infrastructure (CII) operators including multi-level protection scheme (MLPS), personal information protection, CII security, data localization, and security review mechanisms.
-Enforced by the Cyberspace Administration of China (CAC).
+China Cybersecurity Law (CSL) is a compliance framework from China with 5 domains and 22 controls.
+The Cybersecurity Law of the People's Republic of China (effective 1 June 2017) is China's foundational cybersecurity legislation.
+It imposes obligations on network operators and operators of critical information infrastructure (CII) to implement a multi‑level protection scheme (MLPS), conduct security assessments of network products and services, ensure data localization for personal information and important data, protect personal information, and cooperate with government security inspections.
+The law also defines responsibilities for data breach notification and establishes penalties for non‑compliance.
+Although the CSL itself has not been amended since 2017, it is now complemented by the Data Security Law (2021) and the Personal Information Protection Law (2021), which expand and refine China's data governance regime.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does China Cybersecurity Law (CSL) have?

-China Cybersecurity Law (CSL) has 23 controls organised across 5 domains.
-The largest domains are Chapter III — Network Operation Security (6 controls), Critical Information Infrastructure (CII) (5 controls), Chapter II — Network Security Support and Promotion (4 controls).
+China Cybersecurity Law (CSL) has 22 controls organised across 5 domains.
+The largest domains are China CSL: Network Information Security (6 controls), China CSL: Critical Information Infrastructure (5 controls), China CSL: Network Operations Security (5 controls).
 Each control defines specific requirements that organisations must implement to achieve compliance.

 What frameworks does China Cybersecurity Law (CSL) map to?

-China Cybersecurity Law (CSL) maps to 601 other compliance frameworks.
-The top mapping partners are UK Telecommunications (Security) Act 2021 (35% coverage), TISAX — Trusted Information Security Assessment Exchange (35% coverage), PAS 1192-5:2015 — Security-Minded Approach to BIM and Digital Built Environments (35% coverage).
+China Cybersecurity Law (CSL) maps to 5 other compliance frameworks.
+The top mapping partners are NIST Cybersecurity Framework 2.0 (27% coverage), GDPR (18% coverage), China Personal Information Protection Law (PIPL) (14% coverage).
 Use our comparison tool to explore control-level mappings between frameworks.

 How do I get started with China Cybersecurity Law (CSL) compliance?